Employer of Record

 Payroll Cycle

 In Qatar, employees engaged on an annual or monthly basis are required to receive their payments at least once a month.
 For other employees, the payment frequency must be no less than once every two weeks.
 It is obligatory to conduct these transactions in the local currency, specifically the Qatari Riyal (QAR).
-Employers must ensure that payments are disbursed within seven days following the conclusion of the respective pay period.
+Employers must ensure that wages are transferred in accordance with the Wage Protection System requirements and within the legally prescribed timeline.

 How Mercans Can Help